 England's Archer available for third Test despite COVID breach

-MANCHESTER, United Kingdom (AFP)— England fast bowler Jofra Archer will be available to play in next week's third and final Test against the West Indies after being ruled out of the second match for a breach of coronavirus protocols, the England and Wales Cricket Board announced Saturday.
+MANCHESTER, United Kingdom (AFP) — England fast bowler Jofra Archer will be available to play in next week's third and final Test against the West Indies after being ruled out of the second match for a breach of coronavirus protocols, the England and Wales Cricket Board (ECB) announced yesterday.

 Archer broke the rules by going home to Hove on Monday, during which time he met with an unnamed individual from outside the “bubble” following England's four-wicket loss in the first Test at Southampton last week before the team travelled to Manchester.